dinakidane/guess-number/README.md

 - [Youtube](https://www.youtube.com/) allowed some help so to sort the code out properly
 - [W3Schools](https://www.w3schools.com/) presented information on which code would be more suitable for the game

+## Acknowledgements

+- A big thank you to everyone on slack and tutor support!
+Another big thank you to my mentor, Elaine.